ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * ``PipelineCapacity``: The data rate used to model the pipeline processing capacity in terms of throughput.
 Packets exceeding the capacity will be discarded.

+* ``PortList``: The list of ports available in this switch.

+* ``TcamDelay``: Average time to perform a TCAM operation in pipeline.
+This value will be used to calculate the average pipeline delay based on the number of flow entries in the tables, as described in :ref:`switch-device`.

 OFSwitch13Port
 ##############